Life After Penn

 Thinking about Life After Penn

-Remember that job hunting involves a set of skills that you can learn.
-No one expects you to know how to do it already, you learn by doing.
-You can begin by breaking the process down into manageable tasks: exploring the Career Services website, making an appointment and more appointments with Career Services, writing a resume and having Career Services review it, drafting cover letters, learning to use the Career Services research library, identifying your interests, and learning about what kinds of jobs there are, how to find them and how to apply for them.
+Job hunting involves a set of skills that you can learn.
+No one expects you to know how to do it already, you will learn by doing.
+Begin by breaking the process down into manageable tasks: exploring the Career Services website, making an appointment and more appointments with Career Services, writing a resume and having Career Services review it, drafting cover letters, learning to use the Career Services research resources, identifying your interests, and learning about what kinds of jobs there are, how to find them and how to apply for them.

 Make an appointment with Career Services